 It is a sport that encourages self-improvement on all levels, revealing one’s physical and mental limits while simultaneously offering ways to overcome them.
 It is a method of training one’s body and mind in order to be as completely functional, effective and liberated as possible in any environment.

 The sport aims to build confidence, determination, self-discipline and self-reliance, and responsibility for one’s actions.
 It encourages humility, respect for others and for one’s environment, self-expression, community spirit, and the importance of play, discovery and safety at all times.

 The description above is to describe Parkour as a sport and does not fully describe the art / discipline / philosophy of Parkour as a whole.

 Council of Europe definition of sport: “Sport” means all forms of physical activity which, through casual or organised participation, aim at expressing or improving physical fitness and mental well-being, forming social relationships or obtaining results in competition at all levels.

-Parkour UK recognises that there are sporting risks of injury or death to participants in Parkour/Freerunning as with many sport/sphysical activities.
+Parkour UK recognises that there are sporting risks of injury to participants in Parkour/Freerunning as with many sports/physical activities.
 These exist regardless of Parkour UK intervention/engagement.
 Participants in Parkour/Freerunning should be aware of and accept these risks and be responsible for their own actions.
-Further information is available in the IAG section of our website on Risk & Benefit.
+Further information is available in the Information, Advice & Guidance (IAG) section of our website on Risk & Benefit.